Armenia Azerbaijan Conflict ‘Blueprint for Future Warfare’

 The international media (BBC, Aljazeera) has reportedly confirmed that the strategically important city of Shusha/Shushi has fallen to advancing Azerbaijani forces.

-But Armenia denies that Azerbaijan forces has taken Karabakh’s second-largest city, reports Reuters.
+But Armenia denies Azerbaijan forces has taken Karabakh’s second-largest city, according to Reuters.

-According to DW, locals in Baku took to the streets to celebrate the capture of Shushi, waving flags and chanting slogans, while drivers sounded their car horns.
+DW has reported of locals in Baku taking to the streets to celebrate the capture of Shushi, waving flags and chanting slogans, while drivers sounded their car horns.

-In a televised address to the nation, Azerbaijani President Ilham Aliyev said troops had taken control and that: “Shusha is ours.
+In a televised address to the nation, according to DW, Azerbaijani President Ilham Aliyev said troops had taken control and that: “Shusha is ours.
 Karabakh is ours,” using the Azerbaijani version of the city’s name.

 “(This day) will become a great day in the history of Azerbaijan,” Aliyev said.

-WSJ reports that Azeri forces’ gains in the conflict with Armenia are setting back peace efforts.
+WSJ reports that Azeri forces have had gains in the conflict with Armenia which are setting back peace efforts.

-“Territorial advances (by the Azeris) mark a pivotal juncture in the longstanding conflict between the two former Soviet republics”.
+“Territorial advances (by the Azeris) mark a pivotal juncture in the longstanding conflict between the two former Soviet republics”, writes WSJ.

 Shusha is the most important communication hub on Lachin Corridor and its capture by Azeri forces will speed up the operations towards North and East, a Pakistani defense analyst tells DesPardes.